 Creating a digital design can be simple, but it does require some thought and preparation.
 Research is a crucial part of ensuring what you create meets the needs of your audience.
 Design is an iterative process, so don't be afraid to sketch, get feedback, and test ideas.
 Lastly, don't forget the details, as they can make or break your design.
 Let's look at each of these areas in more detail.

 A big part of any design project is research.
 Try to answer the questions - who, what, where, when, and why.
 When considering "what," dig deeper and think about what to include in the design and what to avoid (i.e., fonts, colors, specific visuals).
 Often people have a clearer picture of what they don't want to see versus what they would like to see.
-Consider the overall look and feel of the digital signage and review what elements are typically included in similar designs.
+Consider the overall look and feel of the digital signage and review what elements are typically included in similar screen layouts.
 Determine if there are industry-specific requirements.

 Additionally, research the software you plan to use to drive your digital signage.
 Find out if there are any limitations, such as video and graphics capabilities, file sizes, and types.
 Also, consider the software's abilities, such as connecting to real-time data, playlists, and metadata.

 Don't be afraid to put ideas on paper.
 Grab a sketchbook or your computer and let your creativity flow.
 The ideas matter; don't get caught up in whether something is good or bad.
 Sketches are just a way of conveying your thoughts and flushing them out.
 Don't be afraid to share them and ask for feedback.
-There will be a lot of design between your initial sketch and the final visual.
+There will be a lot of changes between your initial sketch and the final visual.

 Here are a few technical things to consider as you are sketching: